 - Education fees

 ME personal loans – customer service

 ME Bank doesn’t have any branches, but you can apply for a personal loan through the ME website.
-You can also talk to them via email or over the phone.
+You can also talk to them via email, live chat or over the phone.

 - Online banking

 - Live online chat, Monday to Friday 9am to 5pm (AEST)

 - Phone, Monday to Friday, 8am to 8pm and Saturday 9am to 5pm (AEST)

 Who is eligible for a ME Bank personal loan?